-- (b) The other members of the Chamber shall be designated by the President of the Section in rotation from among the members of the relevant Section. - (c) The members of the Section who are not so designated shall sit in the case as substitute judges. - 2.
+- 1. The Chambers of seven judges provided for in Article 26 § 1 of the Convention for the consideration of cases brought before the Court shall be constituted from the Sections as follows. - (a) Subject to paragraph 2 of this Rule and to Rule 28 § 4, last sentence, the Chamber shall in each case include the President of the Section and the judge elected in respect of any Contracting Party concerned.
+If the latter judge is not a member of the Section to which the application has been assigned under Rules 51 or 52, he or she shall sit as an ex officio member of the Chamber in accordance with Article 26 § 4 of the Convention.
+Rule 29 shall apply if that judge is unable to sit or withdraws. - (b) The other members of the Chamber shall be designated by the President of the Section in rotation from among the members of the relevant Section. - (c) The members of the Section who are not so designated shall sit in the case as substitute judges. - 2.
 The judge elected in respect of any Contracting Party concerned or, where appropriate, another elected judge or ad hoc judge appointed in accordance with Rules 29 and 30 may be dispensed by the President of the Chamber from attending meetings devoted to preparatory or procedural matters.
 For the purposes of such meetings the first substitute judge shall sit. - 3.
 Even after the end of their terms of office, judges shall continue to deal with cases in which they have participated in the consideration of the merits.

-Rule 27.1 - Committees
+Rule 272 - Committees